< More Posts

 None of the above is open source at the moment, but I trust the guide and the Internet can get you to what I’ve managed to do in much shorter time than it took me to even try to figure out how to do it.

 In terms of the graphs, those were generated with a little bit of pivot table magic in LibreOffice Calc.
-The first required a little bit of summing each day together, and the other required just inserting a normal chart and editing the major gridlines to fit with the whole times-as-fractions that LO does.
+The first required summing each day together, and the other was created by just inserting a normal chart and editing the major gridlines to fit with the whole times-as-decimals that LO does.
 It took much more time than I’m willing to admit, but all in the name of science, right?

 I can’t figure out if it’s just a relatively small number of users, or really similar tastes, but it’s got to the point that my friend(s?) have made a game out of trying to figure out which articles I submit, with scary accuracy. ↩︎